Gonadarche: Obesity and early puberty

 Childhood obesity has increased over the past several years particularly around 1975–2016.
 The research supporting the link between obesity and delayed puberty in both females and males is still not concrete.
 Some studies have supported that obesity may have an effect of earlier puberty in females but the data is not consistent with its relation to delayed puberty in males.

 Assessment of the start of puberty can be harder to identify between males and females.
 Thelarche or breast bud development is usually the first sign of puberty in females.
-In children with obesity, it may be harder to identify excess adipose tissue with bread bud development, leading to potential false early puberty diagnosis.
+In children with obesity, it may be harder to identify excess adipose tissue with breast bud development, leading to potential false early puberty diagnosis.

 Some data suggests that obesity can lead to a later pubertal onset in males.
 However, markers of early gonadal development is harder to identify in males because the true marker of the onset of puberty is testicular enlargement of 3 ml of larger which requires more invasive observations.

 In conclusion, starting treatment as early as right after diagnosis is related to significant success in maintaining final adult height in case of CPP.
 The outcomes are determined by different factors; such as advancement of bone change in case of CDGP, age at which a child's body begins changing in case of CPP, the timing of initiation, and duration of treatment.
 The hypothalamic–pituitary–gonadal (HPG) axis which is essentially in charge of regulating reproductive activity and releasing estrogen and progesterone in humans returns to normal levels by the end of the treatment and the children generally have normal development of puberty after finishing the treatment same as the normal levels of typical children.
 There is not much data on the long-term endocrine, metabolic, reproductive, and psychological outcomes.